 There are specific ways you can prevent scale and stains (or scaly stains) in your own pool.
 This simple three-step pool stain and scale prevention program will keep your pool in top shape:

-- Add a maintenance dose of high quality sequestering agent every few weeks to maintain a residual level and keep the calcium locked in solution.
+- Add a maintenance dose of high quality sequestering agent every few weeks to maintain a residual level and keep the calcium and metals locked in solution.
 Stain and scale chemicals naturally degrade in sunlight and should be replenished regularly.

 For extra pool scale prevention, analyze your pool water with the Langelier Saturation Index to measure your pool water’s propensity to scale based on five known variables.
 The math is a bit complicated, but Pentair makes it easy with the Pentair LSI Calculator.
-For prevention of pool stains, stay on guard with high quality chemicals that you can rely on for control and removal of pool scale and stains.
-Add your own effort with good water balance and a clean pool, and you can stop the pool stain cycle.